-The museum is set in the beautiful and tranquil grounds of the impressive Straide Abbey.
-The well-tended lawns, flower beds, seating and picnic area are a world away from the poverty and hardship that the Davitt and their neighbours had to endure in Ireland of the 1800s.
+The museum is set on the beautiful and tranquil grounds of the impressive Straide Abbey.
+The well-tended lawns, flower beds, seating and picnic area are a world away from the poverty and hardship that the Davitt and their neighbours had to endure in Ireland in the 1800s.

 Davitt’s was a life so fully lived and influential beyond Ireland that you can only understand what he achieved by visiting the museum which tells the story of a man who was arguably Ireland’s greatest patriot.

-His selfless life is an inspiring one that is lovingly told through the museum’s fascinating exhibits, photographs, Davitt family mementos, and an informative video presentation.
+His selfless life is an inspiring one that is lovingly told through the museum’s fascinating exhibits, photographs, Davitt family mementoes, and an informative video presentation.